 When you’re trying to gain muscle, there often comes a time where those gains begin to level out and you end up merely maintaining a particular size.
 It can sometimes feel like, no matter what you add to your diet, you just can’t seem to break through that barrier and that can be incredibly demotivating and exhausting.
-Changing your exercise routine may help slightly, or even increase the number of workouts you do, but your best bet is to start thinking about what types of things you can add to your diet to give you the boost you need, such as supplements.
+Changing your exercise routine may help slightly, or even increase the number of workouts you do, but your best bet is to start thinking about what types of things you can add to your diet to give you the boost you need.

 This molecule is a very handy addition to your diet and is great for taking before a workout.
 This is because creatine, which we produce naturally, helps to boost our energy levels, specifically in our muscles.
 This means that you can use creatine to improve exercise performance, giving your muscles that extra bit of power when normally they would give up and fail.
 This improves exercise performance means that you have the ability to level up your workouts and increase those muscle gains further as you’ll be working much harder.